yard

 If the mix sits for more than 10 minutes, give the spray bottle another good shake before you use it.
 The oil will slowly separate over time.

-Sensitive plants such as peace lilies and spider plants usually prefer the 1 teaspoon rate.
-Tougher foliage like ZZ plant stems and rubber plant leaves can handle the stronger end.
+Sensitive plants such as peace lilies usually prefer the 1 teaspoon rate.
+Spider plants often do too.
+Tougher foliage like ZZ plant stems can handle the stronger end; rubber plant leaves usually can as well.

 If you see any whitish soap residue on leaves after treatment, rinse gently with clear water once the pests are under control.